hosam740/ams/README.md

 </p>

+## Asset Management System

+A Laravel-based web application for real estate property management, rental tracking, and automated payment processing.

+## Project Overview

-## The Asset Management System (AMS) is designed to streamline property management operations.
+The Asset Management System (AMS) is designed to streamline property management operations.
 It provides property managers with tools to manage their real estate portfolio, track rental units, handle tenant relationships, and automate contract and payment workflows.

-## Project Overview

 The system uses a flexible polymorphic architecture that allows it to manage different asset types (currently focused on real estate properties, with the ability to expand to stocks, vehicles, etc.).

 ## Core Entities